Riqky/portfolio/_pages/lockpicking.md

 ![cheap_lock](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/cheap_lock.jpg)

 I cut the rubber protection off and immediately noticed something, the locks body appears to be made of plastic.
-Upon removing the pins keeping the iron plates in place, and the iron plates, this is comfirmed.
+Upon removing the pins keeping the iron plates in place, and the iron plates, this is confirmed.
 The plating is iron, the core is brass, but the body itself is plastic!
 Plastic is very weak, so the lock can be forced open with a wrench on the shackle.

 ![body_open](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/body_open.jpg)